dylanhsieh/my-cv/README.md

         * Improve MailGates log system by umising Sqlite database.
     * Develop & Maintain MailAudit
         * Developed ZIP encryption feature
-            * Parse mail content, and detach attachment then encrypt it, enclose the encrypt attachment to original mail.
+            * Parse mail content, and detach attachment then encrypt it, enclose the encrypt attachment to original mail.
         * Developed PDF encryption feature
             * Analysis mail content and transfer each part into pdf then enclose the pdf to a notification.
         * Developed attachment to link feature
-            *  Parse mail content, and detach attachment then encrypt it, after encrypt it, create a unique link which can download the encrypted attachment, then send a notification to include the link for the user.
+            *  Parse mail content, and detach attachment then encrypt it, after encrypt it, create a unique link which can download the encrypted attachment, then send a notification to include the link for the user.
         * Solved some existing issues.

 * Achieves